jakzo/SlzMods/README.md

 # Features

 - Speedrun mode
-  - Enabling this mode will disable practice features but still allow features like save resetting
+  - Enabling this mode will disable practice features and temporarily reset the save state
+    - Returning to the main menu while enabled will also trigger a reset of the save
+    - Preferences like height and turn settings are maintained through a save reset
+    - Deactivate speedrun mode to restore your save to before you enabled speedrun mode
   - Runs recorded in this mode are allowed to be submitted to the leaderboard
+  - You must disable all other mods before enabling this mode
-  - Pressing B on both controllers while in the menu will enable/disable this mode
+  - Pressing A + B on both controllers while in the menu will enable/disable this mode
     - Alternatively you can use CTRL + S on the keyboard (game window must be focused)
   - When this mode is enabled, there will be a green Boneworks logo in the loading screen (Steam game version only)
+  - For 100% runs you can press CTRL + H on the keyboard to enable 100% speedrun mode
+    - The difference between this and regular speedrun mode is that it will not reset the save when going back to the main menu
+    - The Boneworks logo in the loading screen will be _blue_ in this mode
 - Make boss claw always patrol to the area near the finish in Streets
   - Boss claw cabin appears _green_ when this feature is on, so that you're aware RNG is being manipulated
 - Teleport to a chosen location to practice parts of a level again